Early-Bird GCNs: Graph-Network Co-Optimization Towards More Efficient GCN Training and Inference via Drawing Early-Bird

 This paper aims to close the above gap to minimize the complexity of GCNs without hurting their competitive performance, and to make the following contributions:

 \begin{itemize} \itemsep -0.3\parsep \item We discover the existence of graph early-bird (GEB) tickets that emerge at the very early stage when sparsifying GCN graphs, and propose a simple yet effective detector to automatically identify the emergence of GEB tickets.
-To our best knowledge, we are the first to show that the EB finding holds for GCN graphs.
+To our best knowledge, we are the first to show that the early-bird tickets finding holds for GCN graphs.

-\item we develop a generic efficient GCN training framework dubbed GEBT that significantly boosts GCN training efficiency by (1) drawing joint-EB tickets between the GCN graphs and models and (2) simultaneously sparsifying both the GCN graphs and models, while resulting in efficient GCNs for inference.
+\item we advocate graph-network co-optimization and develop a generic efficient GCN training framework dubbed GEBT that significantly boosts GCN training efficiency by (1) drawing joint early-bird (EB) tickets between the GCN graphs and models and (2) simultaneously sparsifying both the GCN graphs and models, additionally boosting the GCN inference efficiency.

 \item Experiments on various GCN models and datasets consistently validate our GEB finding and the effectiveness of the proposed GEBT.
 For example, our GEBT achieves up to 80.2\% $\sim$ 85.6\% and 84.6\% $\sim$ 87.5\% GCN training and inference costs savings while leading to a comparable or even better accuracy as compared to state-of-the-art (SOTA) methods.